Innisfil Recreation Complex and YMCA

 Client : Town of Innisfil and YMCA of Simcoe-Muskoka

 Area : 140,400 sf

-The YMCA exceeded its 1000 member target by 500% in its first year of operation.
-The IRC has become the most important civic space within the Town for events, tournaments, trade shows and performances.
+The approach works: the YMCA exceeded its member target by 500% its first year of operation, and the IRC as a whole has gone on to become the most important civic space within the town, hosting tournaments, trade shows and performances.